How to Shoot CineStill 800T in Daylight

 About white balance and colour temperature.

-Tungsten-balanced stocks exist because of film’s baked-in colour balance that can’t adopt to changing lighting.
+Tungsten-balanced stocks exist because of film’s baked-in colour balance that can’t adapt to changing lighting.
 Typically it’s daylight-balanced, but Tungsten stocks let us shoot under artificial lighting and get results that are vastly superior to the regular colour films.

 Human vision can recognize a sheet of paper as white regardless of the colour of light that falls on it.
 We know it’s white in daylight, still white when an orange light from a candle illuminates it, and yes, it’s still white when lit up by the cool blue shine of a fluorescent light bulb.
 But to a light-sensitive emulsion, these are all different colours.